Securing an internship is an essential component of your Westfield education.

 GENERAL INTERNSHIP RESOURCES

-The Career Center's online job database of full-time, part-time, internships, and community service opportunities.
+Handshake: The Career Center's online job database of full-time, part-time, and internship opportunities.

 SCIENCE INTERNSHIP OPPORTUNITIES